Multilingual Code Co-Evolution Using Large Language Models

 \section{Conclusion}

 In this paper, we formulated a new task: translating code changes across programming languages with the goal to synchronize projects that provide the same \APIs or implementations in multiple programming languages.
 We proposed \DeltaTool, a model which uses code change history as contextual information and learns to make edits on the existing version of code written in the target programming language.
-We showed that our model outperforms existing code translation models and is better than the generation-based model even when both models have historical context. \DeltaTool is a significant advancement in supporting developers with the maintenance of their projects that incrementally offer identical functionality across multiple programming languages.
+We showed that our model outperforms existing code translation models and is better than the generation-based models even if they use historical context. \DeltaTool is a significant advancement in supporting developers with the maintenance of their projects that incrementally provide identical functionalities in multiple programming languages.